Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

 If you’re flying in specifically for Yeon Deung Hoe, stay within walking distance of Jong-ro so you can avoid the post-parade subway crush.
 The three zones to consider:

-Find Jongno and Insadong hotels for Lotus Lantern weekend on Agoda — book by mid-April; the Friday and Saturday nights of festival weekend sell out fast at the budget tier, and free-cancellation rates are still common up to 7 days out.
+Jongno and Insadong hotels for Lotus Lantern weekend — book by mid-April; the Friday and Saturday nights of festival weekend sell out fast at the budget tier, and free-cancellation rates are still common up to 7 days out.

 If you’re combining the festival with a longer Korea trip, the Bukchon Hanok Village local’s guide covers the neighborhood where many festival-weekend visitors base themselves.